 To modify parenting time or legal decision making, the court must first determine there has been a change in circumstances materially affecting the welfare of the children.
 Guajardo could not and did not articulate a substantial and continuing change of circumstances.
 Nor did he try to get the petition dismissed, and in fact misled the court.
 This constituted bringing a petition without substantial justification.

 Denial of Motion to Dismiss Not Determinative

 Guajardo next argues that Lilia’s amended petition was not filed without substantial justification.
 He points to the fact that the court denied Russell’s motion to dismiss that petition.
-The Court of Appeals noted that the lower court denied the motion party because of the claims in Lilia’s petition.
-However, Lilia did not present testimony or exhibits that supported the claims, e.g. that she was a good parent.
+The Court of Appeals noted that the lower court rejected the motioning party because of the claims in Lilia’s petition.
+However, Lilia did not present testimony or exhibits that supported the claims, e.g., that she was a good parent.
 A reasonable attorney should have known that no evidence supported those claims.

 The Arizona Court of Appeals affirmed the judgment below.
 It also awarded Russell attorney fees and costs on appeal.

 Hildebrand Law, PC